Brinks Home Security ReviewBy - 03/07/2019

 Customer Service & Support

-In an email to existing customers, Brinks has promised to support existing equipment and contracts.
+First, in an email to existing customers, Brinks has promised to support existing LiveWatch equipment and contracts so customers can keep what they have versus being forced to buy new.
 What we don’t know is what will happen when existing contracts end.
-Brinks has a month-to-month renewal policy, which is great, but will existing customers renew monthly at their current rate or at the new rate?
-We don’t have the answer to that question.
+Brinks has a month-to-month renewal policy, which is great, but will existing LiveWatch customers renew monthly at their current rate or at the new rate?
+Early feedback suggested that rates are increasing at renewal, which is not good.

-One thing we do know is that you will be able to move your system when you move without penalty.
-As the system is 100% wire-free, you can simply pack it up and take it with you when you’re ready to move.
+Second, you will be able to take your system with you when you move without penalty.
+As Brinks is 100% wire-free, you can simply pack it up and transport it with you when you’re ready to move.
 Of course, if you paid for professional installation, that might be something you need to pay for again.

-Also, we know that Brinks has changed their return policy.
-LiveWatch customers were allowed to cancel within the first year.
-Brinks customers cannot, but they will have access to a generous 30-day return policy.
+Third, Brinks has changed LiveWatch’s generous return policy, but it’s still a decent 30 days.
 If you terminate your contract after 30 days, you will be asked to pay off the remaining value of your contract.
+To compare, LiveWatch customers were allowed to cancel within the first year.

 Where Brinks fails regarding customer service is that they merged with two companies who have historically failed to be consistent for those they do business with.
 We’ve already reviewed the SafeMart to LiveWatch transition, but what you might not know is that LiveWatch increased pricing by $10 per month prior to the merger and then they swapped out the features offered by their entry-level plan by adding a fourth package.
 The same can be said of MONI, who raised pricing on all three of their packages by $5 per month in 2017.
 And in October of 2018, Brinks dropped pricing on their packages but added an equipment fee and reduced their return policy from 90 to 30 days.
 These are all things to consider as pricing is only locked in while you’re under contract.
 Once your contract ends, your price may change, and you might be stuck with equipment you no longer want to use.